ialexi/sc-docs/src/class-overviews/Animatable.md

     }

-But if you need to call an action on some non-singleton, things will be trickier: you need the transition to reference "this", but "this" is not available at load-time, when the transitions hash is loaded in JavaScript.
+But if you need to call an action on some non-singleton, things will be trickier: you need the transition to reference `#js:this`, but `#js:this` is not available at load-time, when the transitions hash is loaded in JavaScript.

 Instead, you'll have to set up that particular transition in init: